Jonathan Sims, Assistant Professor

 To discuss tuition or your financial situation or to learn about grant opportunities, visit Student Financial Services.

 Estimated Incidentals: $200

 Incidentals and additional meals (lunches and dinners) are based on estimated expenses from the ** 2017-2018 course

 Expenses may be higher or lower depending on student's meal preferences.

 Visa (if applicable)

-Jonathan’s research and teaching programs lie at the intersection of strategy, entrepreneurship, and technology innovation.
+Dr. Sims' research and teaching programs lie at the intersection of strategy, entrepreneurship, and open innovation.
 Broadly, he is interested in how entrepreneurial companies develop and implement technology strategies in cooperation with external communities.
-His doctoral dissertation and continuing research use both qualitative and quantitative methods to examine how entrepreneurial firms work with open source software communities.
+His work has been published in journals including Strategic Organization, Industrial and Corporate Change, Industry and Innovation, and MIT Sloan Management Review.